microsoft/Tools-for-Health-Data-Anonymization/README.md

 # Concepts

-## How anonymization engine works
+## How the engine works
 The anonymization engine uses a configuration file specifying different parameters as well as de-identification methods for different data-elements and datatypes.

-The repo contains a default configuration file, which is based on the [HIPAA Safe Harbor](https://www.hhs.gov/hipaa/for-professionals/privacy/special-topics/de-identification/index.html#safeharborguidance) method.
+The repo contains a [sample configuration file](#sample-configuration-file-for-hipaa-safe-harbor-method), which is based on the [HIPAA Safe Harbor](https://www.hhs.gov/hipaa/for-professionals/privacy/special-topics/de-identification/index.html#safeharborguidance) method.
 You can modify the configuration file as needed based on the information provided below.

 # Reference